French Indochina: Geneva Agreements

-On 20 July 1954, the Geneva Conference produced the Geneva Agreements between North Vietnam and France.
-Provisions included supporting the territorial integrity and sovereignty of Indochina, granting it independence from France, declaring the cessation of hostilities and foreign involvement in internal Indochina affairs, and delineating northern and southern zones into which opposing troops were to withdraw.
+On 21 July 1954, the Geneva Conference produced the Geneva Agreements between the Democratic Republic of Vietnam and France.
+Provisions included supporting the territorial integrity and sovereignty of Indochina, re-recognising its independence from France, declaring the cessation of hostilities and foreign involvement in internal Indochina affairs, and delineating northern and southern zones into which opposing troops were to withdraw.
 The Agreements mandated unification on the basis of internationally supervised free elections to be held in July 1956.

-It was at this conference that France relinquished any claim to territory in the Indochinese peninsula.
+At this conference France recognized the independence of the Democratic Republic of Vietnam led by the communist Việt Minh, leading to the division of Vietnam into two de facto countries.
 The United States and South Vietnam rejected the Geneva Accords and never signed.
-South Vietnamese leader Diem rejected the idea of nationwide election as proposed in the agreement, saying that a free election was impossible in the communist North and that his government was not bound by the Geneva Accords.
+South Vietnamese Prime Minister Diệm rejected the idea of nationwide election as proposed in the agreement, saying that a free election was impossible in the communist North and that his government was not bound by the Geneva Accords.
 France did withdraw, turning the north over to the Communists while the Bảo Đại regime, with American support, kept control of the South.
+Diệm would overthrow Bảo Đại and established a republic led by him in 1955.

 The events of 1954 marked the beginnings of serious United States involvement in Vietnam and the ensuing Vietnam War.
 Laos and Cambodia also became independent in 1954, but were both drawn into the Vietnam War.